SRombauts/opengl-experiments/README.md

 Complete the unofficial-opengl-sdk :

-TODO not working (missing lua "ex" and "ufs" extensions)
-#cd unofficial-opengl-sdk
-#sudo apt-get install lua5.2 lua-socket liblua5.2-0
-#lua get_externals.lua
-Instead, download the unofficial-opengl-sdk package and copy the 4 missing libraries :
+The script "get_externals.lua" is not working (missing lua "ex" and "ufs" extensions) Instead, download the unofficial-opengl-sdk package and copy the 4 missing libraries :
 - unofficial-opengl-sdk/freeglut
 - unofficial-opengl-sdk/glfw